Skip to Content

 Your plan may offer the option to increase your insurance cover without providing health evidence.

-If you’ve had one of the specific life events (as listed in your Insurance Guide) and you’re aged between 15 to 64, you may be able to increase your Death and Total & Permanent Disability (TPD) insurance.
+If you’ve had one of the specific life events (as listed in your Insurance Guide) and you meet the eligibility requirements, you may be able to increase your Death and Total & Permanent Disability (TPD) insurance.
 Life events includes such things as getting married, buying your first home or having a child.

 If you’re like many Australians, you’ve probably got a few super accounts and may have insurance through these as well.
 Find out more about why bringing your super and insurance together in one account makes sense.

-To consolidate your insurance, check if your plan provides this option by logging in to your online account, and look for the Transfer your insurance form.
+To Transfer your insurance, check if your plan provides this option by logging in to your online account, and look for the Transfer your insurance Form.

 Younger Plum Super members and members with low super balances